-Celebrations are near and everyone, be they sellers or customers, will enjoy the festive season.
+Celebrations are near, and it is one of the most euphoric times for both the customers and brand owners.
 The most popular pick is Dusshera and Diwali.
-In this festival, houses are festooned with chandeliers, candles, and diyas.
-During the holiday season, online traffic reaches a record high.
-As online orders grow, so does the need to ensure that first-time buyers, your regular customers, vendors, and all involved have a seamless experience.
+And what do people love to do during the holiday season?
+Shopping!
+During the peak event season, online traffic reaches a record high.
+As the number of online orders grows, so does the need to ensure that first-time buyers, your regular customers, vendors, and all involved have a seamless experience.
 This blog post presents you with a microscopic view of the eCommerce market in India and a winning eCommerce business strategy for you to enter the marketplace with a bang.

 India’s two largest eCommerce giants take the Diwali festival quite seriously.
 Running an online store means understanding that there are two possible paths to take, and then it is evident that potentially dangerous waters lay ahead amid fierce competition.
 With the year’s biggest sales approaching (Amazon’s ‘The Great Indian Festival’ and Flipkart’s ‘Big Billion Days’).
 Let’s first look at the numbers of the 2020 success and how you can reap benefits by partaking in this season.